BSmith156/Hypercube-Viewer/README.md

 # Hypercube Viewer

-A Python tool to view n-dimensional hypercubes and rotate them in n-dimensional space.
+A Python application to view n-dimensional hypercubes and rotate them in n-dimensional space.

 ## Installation